Get started using Hadoop with Hive in HDInsight on Windows

 In this tutorial

 HDInsight uses Azure Blob Storage for storing data.
-It is called WASB or Azure Storage - Blob.
-WASB is Microsoft's implementation of HDFS on Azure Blob storage.
-For more information see Use Azure Blob storage with HDInsight.
+For more information, see Use Azure Blob storage with HDInsight.

 When you provision an HDInsight cluster, you specify an Azure Storage account.
-A specific Blob storage container from that account is designated as the default file system, like in the Hadoop distribute file system (HDFS).
-By default, the HDInsight cluster is by default provisioned in the same data center as the storage account you specify.
+A specific blob container from that account is designated as the default file system, like in the Hadoop distribute file system (HDFS).
+By default, the HDInsight cluster is provisioned in the same datacenter as the storage account you specify.